apache/nuttx/configs/sama5d3x-ek/README.txt

        NOTE:  In order to boot in this configuration, you need to close the BMS jumper.

+    4. Data resides in ISRAM, but can be moved to SDRAM as described above under "SDRAM Data Configuration."

     STATUS:
        See the To-Do list below